White willow: benefits, dosage, contraindications

 Anti-inflammatory

-Clinical studies have shown that willow bark extracts, particularly those standardized in salicin, possess anti-inflammatory and analgesic properties.
+Clinical studies have shown that willow bark extracts, particularly those standardized for salicin, have anti-inflammatory and analgesic properties.
 These extracts inhibit certain enzymes and inflammatory substances in the body, such as prostaglandins.
-Besides salicin, other components of willow bark, such as flavonoids and polyphenols, also contribute to these effects.
-Tests on animal models indicated that willow extract is at least as effective as aspirin in reducing inflammation and could be gentler on the stomach.
+In addition to salicin, other components of willow bark, such as flavonoids and polyphenols, also contribute to these effects.
+Tests in animal models have indicated that willow extract is at least as effective as aspirin at reducing inflammation, and may be gentler on the stomach.

 Usages associés